-- In case of A propositions only subject is distributed. - In case of "E" proposition both subject and predicate are distributed. - In case of 'I' proposition neither subject nor producate is distributed. - In case of "O" proposition only predicate is distributed.
+- In case of A propositions only subject is distributed. - In case of "E" proposition both subject and predicate are distributed. - In case of "I" proposition neither subject nor predicate is distributed. - In case of "O" proposition only predicate is distributed.

 Now, the question is how will the terms be distributed.
-Take the example of A proposition "Man is mortal".
+Take the example of 'A' proposition "Man is mortal".
 Here the term man has two meaning.
-The first is, man means animality, if this term 'man' has been used as denotation, i.e., man means human being, the term man will be distributed.
+The first is, man means human being and the second, is man means animality.
+If this term 'man' has been used as denotation, i.e., man means human being, the term man will be distributed.
 On the other hand if man means animality, i.e., connotation of the term, it will not be distributed because there are other ammals besides man and the proposition will not remain universal.